jisc-services/Public-Documentation/PublicationsRouter/api/v3/Send.md

 ### Validation and Live endpoints

-If you are a publisher (also referred to here as a "provider") providing content to PubRouter, you have access to 2 endpoints:
+If you are a publisher (also referred to here as a "provider") providing content to Publications Router, you have access to 2 endpoints:

-1. **Validation endpoint** - for use during initial set-up and testing of your API client, to validate the content your send to PubRouter
+1. **Validation endpoint** - for use during initial set-up and testing of your API client, to validate the content your send to Publications Router

-2. **Notification endpoint** - for "live" use, sending real notifications to PubRouter
+2. **Notification endpoint** - for "live" use, sending real notifications to Publications Router

 ### Sending Metadata only or Metadata plus full-text article

-You can create content in 2 ways in PubRouter:
+You can create content in 2 ways in Publications Router:

 1. As a **metadata-only notification** - which allows you to provide publication information in our native JSON format as an [Incoming Notification](./IncomingNotification.md#incoming-notification).